 Human job recruiters can only physically juggle so many candidates at once.
 HireVue, a company with a “video interview intelligence platform,” wants to make that easier by using artificial intelligence to do the heavy lifting for you and screen multiple candidates at once.
+From hiring for a systems engineer to a sales director to a data scientist, this technology could carve out more time for hiring managers to speak with quality candidates.

 Candidates can use HireVue’s mobile or desktop app to set up a video interview with an employer and record answers to interview questions at their convenience.